GuilleMGN/FinTechCaseStudy/README.md

 ## Landscape:

 * What domain of the financial industry is the company in?
+Financial services, online investment management

 * What have been the major trends and innovations of this domain over the last 5-10 years?